prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Secret to mount to read bearer token for scraping targets.
+<p>bearerTokenSecret defines the secret to mount to read bearer token for scraping targets.
 The secret
 needs to be in the same namespace as the probe and accessible by the Prometheus Operator.</p>
 </td>